The Lovers (musical)

 The Lovers is a musical by Laura Murphy based on William Shakespeare's A Midsummer Night's Dream.

 Premise

 The Lovers is described as a fresh and magical pop-infused reimagining that refocuses the story with a modern perspective and questions our enduring search for true love.

 Production

 The original production was performed from 23 October to 20 November 2022 at the Sydney Opera House, presented by Bell Shakespeare.
 Directed by Shaun Rennie, the original production featured a live four-piece band.
 It is the first musical performed by Bell Shakespeare.

+A new production, produced by Shake & Stir and Queensland Performing Arts Centre in association with Brisbane Festival, is scheduled to perform at QPAC's Playhouse from 13 September to 5 October 2025, before transferring to Sydney's Theatre Royal from 31 October 2025.
+The cast includes Natalie Abbott as Helena, Jason Arrow as Demetrius, Jayme-Lee Hanekom as Puck, Loren Hunter as Hermia, Stellar Perry as Oberon, and Mat Verevis as Lysander.

 Reception

 The musical was generally well received, being described as "a thrilling piece of theatre" and "a great time".

 Awards

 It was nominated for Best Production of a Musical and Best Performance in a Supporting Role in a Musical (Natalie Abbott) at the 2022 Sydney Theatre Awards.

+Cast recording

+An album of the musical was released for streaming in July 2024 featuring the full original cast.